 Just outside the city center, but still well within the walking distance, Hotel International is a modern large hotel with extremely comfortable rooms and great food.
 It has its own sauna, fitness center and several conference rooms.

 Swanky Mint Hostel

 The Swanky Mint is a hostel placed in a renovated textile-dye and dry cleaning factory that dates back to the late 19th century.
-Its unique appearance is a combination of industrial machinery, modern design and technology and eco-friendly sustainable environment.
+Its unique appearance is a combination of industrial machinery, modern design and technology and an eco-friendly sustainable environment.

-Some extra tips for visiting Zagreb?
+Extra tips for visiting Zagreb